racheldmiller/liri-node-app/README.md

 `spotify-this-song` allows you to see results for a song.
 `do-what-it-says` ... to be continued.

-So far, only the OMDB and the Bands in Town are working perfectly.
+(So far, only the OMDB and the Bands in Town are working perfectly.
+I also have screenshots but I'm not too sure how to add in screenshots).